 Facilities for Graduate Work

-The teaching and research facilities of the Department of Geography and the Environment are housed in the College of Liberal Arts Building, home to other liberal arts programs and departments.
+The teaching and research facilities of the Department of Geography and the Environment are housed in Patton Hall, home to other liberal arts programs and departments.
 There are also research labs in the adjacent Student Activities Center.